anneloes94/Ubuntu-18-battery-life-preserver/README.md

+__Important note__: For nwneal's original repo, go [here](https://github.com/nwneal/Ubuntu-16-battery-notification).

 # Ubuntu Desktop 16.04 LTS Battery Notification
-A script that will notify you that your battery is getting low on Ubuntu Desktop 16.04.2 LTS
+A script that will notify you to plug in or unplug your adapter for battery preservation on Ubuntu 18.

 ## Setup